vivgui/pyladies-sd/README.md

-# pyladies-sd
+# Pyladies Santo Domingo
-A repo for Pyladies Santo Domingo
+A repo for Pyladies Santo Domingo Lessons